scottjs/wp-boilerplate/README.md

 # WP Boilerplate

+WP Boilerplate is a modified WordPress folder structure that we commonly use in our development environment.
+It is bundled with a collection of composer packages that provide scripts to quickly sync databases, run safe find/replace and allow unversioned uploads to load remotely.

-WP Boilerplate was originally created for use internally within our development team to maintain consistent repositories across our projects.
-However, this repository and its companion packages may be of some use to others.
-Feel free to use in your own projects, your mileage may vary.
+*Disclaimer: This boilerplate was originally created for use internally within our development team to speed up common repetitive tasks.
+However, they may be of some use to others.
+Feel free to use in your own projects, your mileage may vary.*

 ## Requirements